Home » Recipes » Pasta » Homemade Spaghetti O’s (Copycat Recipe)

-Take a trip down memory lane with this Homemade Spaghetti O’s recipe!
-Inspired by the canned pasta, circular pasta noodles are combined in a rich and savory tomato broth with plenty of Parmesan cheese.
-Easy to make, it’s even more delicious than you remember and better for you, too!
-Serve it on its own or with your favorite sides for a comforting meal the whole family will enjoy.
+Take a stroll down memory lane with our Homemade Spaghetti O’s recipe!
+We’ve taken inspiration from the classic canned pasta, crafting a delicious dish where circular pasta noodles take a dip in a rich and savory tomato broth, generously sprinkled with Parmesan cheese.
+Easy to whip up, it’s not just a blast from the past – it’s a flavor upgrade that’s kinder to your taste buds and your health.
+Whether you savor it solo or pair it with your favorite sides, get ready for a comforting meal that’ll have the whole family singing its praises!

 overhead image of a bowl of spaghetti o's topped with Parmesan chese and basil